 We present a simple continuous-time model of clearing in financial networks.
 Financial ﬁrms are represented as “tanks” filled with fluid (money), ﬂowing in and out.
-Once “pipes” connecting “tanks” are open, the system reaches the clearing payment vector in ﬁnite time.
+Once the “pipes” connecting the “tanks” are open, the system reaches the clearing payment vector in ﬁnite time.
 This approach provides a simple recursive solution to a classical static model of financial clearing in bankruptcy, and suggests a practical payment mechanism.
 With sufficient resources, a system of mutual obligations can be restructured into an equivalent system that has a cascade structure: there is a group of banks that paid oﬀ their debts, another group that owes money only to banks in the first group, and so on.
-Technically, we use the machinery of Markov chains to analyze evolution of a deterministic dynamical system.
+We use the machinery of Markov chains to analyze evolution of a deterministic dynamical system.